suryateja010/openshift-may-2024/Day1/README.md

     - They don't need a Host OS

   - Type 2 Hypervisors
-    - they are installed on Laptops/Desktops/Workstation with some OS
+    - they are installed on Laptops/Desktops/Workstation with some OS (Windows, Linux or Mac )
     - they depend on Host OS ( Windows, Mac, Linux )

 ## Processor and Packaging